pietvanzoen/piet.me/_posts/blog/2016-03-20-lodash-knockout-and-functional-programming-with-kompose.md

 layout: post
 title: "Lodash, Knockout, and functional programming"
 date: "2016-03-21"
-excerpt: "Lodash and functional programming offers some wonderful ways to make code cleaner and more readable.
-But they don't always play nice if you happen to use Knockout observables.
-Let's fix that."
 published: true
 categories:
 - blog
 ---

-Lodash (and functional utility libraries like it) are wonderful.
-They give us tools to write declarative and readable code, free of needless functions and variables.
+Lodash and functional programming offers some wonderful ways to make code cleaner and more readable.
+But they don't always play nice if you happen to use Knockout observables.
+I'm going to introduce a way to make handling observables in functional style easier.

+Let's start with an observable free example.
 Say you want to create an array of peoples `age` in `years` from this array:

 ~~~js
 var people = [